AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-12.md

 It is possible to create roles without default permissions.
 This could be useful if you want to seed the Role, but then let the administrators define the permissions.

+We will create a role of "Guest" but for this demo app we will not make any use of it.

 ```php
 /* Permission-less Roles */